NehaR-2404/Olist_Ecommerce_SQL_P1/README.md

 - Highlight operational challenges such as delivery delays and high cancellation rates.
 - Demonstrate SQL proficiency, data cleaning, and analytical reasoning for practical decision-making.

-## Data Preparation
+## Data Preparation##

-- Downloaded the dataset from Kaggle and explored each table to understand its structure and relationships.
+-The Olist dataset was downloaded from Kaggle and explored to understand the structure and relationships between tables.
-- Checked for missing values, duplicates, and other inconsistencies.
+- Checked for null values and handled them during SQL querying to avoid incorrect results.
+- Did not perform full duplicate removal before importing, so some duplicate rows remain in the dataset.
-- Initial attempts to directly import data into PostgreSQL faced issues due to primary key and foreign key constraints.
+- Initial attempts to import data directly into tables with primary and foreign keys caused key violation errors.
-- **Solution:** Imported data into staging tables without constraints, then cleaned and transformed data.
-After ensuring integrity, inserted into the final tables with keys enforced.
+- To resolve this, staging tables were created without constraints.
+Data was loaded into staging, and then inserted into the final tables where keys were enforced to maintain relational integrity.

-- This approach maintained data integrity and allowed smooth querying.
+**Note:** Future improvements will include cleaning duplicates at the data-loading stage for more robust results.

 ## SQL Queries & Analysis
 The project contains multiple SQL queries addressing key business questions, including: